daisy212/dbh7a3/README.md

 This keyboard layout is a work in progress.
 But the new resolution is very easy to adapt !

 Some bugs in display, (no refresh) during some tests.
-The 4 edit keys are working, transalpha mode is ok, only some planes are correct, help function needs to be disabled
+The 4 edit keys are working, transalpha mode is ok, only some planes are correct, help function is working.